All for Money

-All for Money (Alles für Geld) is a 1923 German silent film directed by Reinhold Schünzel and starring Emil Jannings, Hermann Thimig, and Dagny Servaes.
+All for Money (Alles für Geld) is a 1923 German silent drama film directed by Reinhold Schünzel and starring Emil Jannings, Hermann Thimig, and Dagny Servaes.
 In 1928, a sound version was prepared for American audiences by Gotham Productions.
 While the sound version has no audible dialog, it was released with a synchronized musical score with sound effects using both the sound-on-disc and sound-on-film process.
+The film was shot at the Halensee Studios in Berlin.
 The film's sets were designed by the art director Kurt Richter.